situmtech/situm-android-getting-started/README.md

 In order to enable the positioning mode to operate in indoor-outdoor mode it is mandatory to use the LocationManager without indicating a specific building.

-Before Android 9 there were three location modes: High accuracy, Battery saving and device only.
+In Android 9 the location does not have modes, is just enabled or disabled, but before Android 9 there were three location modes: High accuracy, Battery saving and device only.
 To use the indoor-outdoor location the user must set the location mode to High Accuracy.
 Otherwise the location won't start if the device can't get an outdoor position.
 * The High Accuracy mode uses GPS, Wi-Fi, Bluetooth and mobile networks to get the location.
 This mode will return the most accurate location possible
 * The Battery Saving mode uses Wi-Fi, Bluetooth and mobile networks.
 It does not use GPS so the positioning won't work because the indoor-outdoor mode needs the GPS signal to be available.
 * The Device Only mode uses the GPS, so the positioning will not start if there is no GPS signal.

-In Android 9 the location does not have modes, is just enabled or disabled.
 You can know more about the location modes [here](https://developer.android.com/training/location/change-location-settings#location-request)

 Note: you are required to configure [Optional step 5: location and runtime permissions](#locationpermissions) before proceed with this sample.